protocol-fuzzing/edhoc-fuzzer/README.md

 * `experiments/models/servers`, containing a directory structure with soft links to the server executables.

-## Model Learning
+## Learning
-After having set up the EDHOC-Fuzzer and the corresponding SUL, an argument file inside the **./experiments/args/** subdirectories can be used or a similar one can be created.
+After setting up the EDHOC-Fuzzer and the SUL of interest, one can learn the model of that SUL using one of the argument files in the [experiments/args](experiments/args) subdirectories (or using a file similar to them).
 Command-line arguments can be also provided, in order to overwrite those in the argument file.
 Notice the use of `@` before the argument file.
 The simplest high-level command is:
 ```bash
 java -jar edhoc-fuzzer.jar @path/to/argfile
 ```
+The above command without the last part (the argument file) lists the command line options that EDHOC-Fuzzer accepts.

-## How to Test
+## Testing
-After having set up the EDHOC-Fuzzer and the corresponding SUL, an argument file inside the **./experiments/args/** subdirectories can be used or a similar one can be created.
+After setting up the EDHOC-Fuzzer and the SUL of interest, an argument file inside the **./experiments/args/** subdirectories can be used or a similar one can be created.
 The same applies to the test sequences inside the **./experiments/tests/** subdirectories.
 Testing can be used prior to learning, in order to check that everything runs as expected.
 The test command is: